taarifa/djangorifa/docs/source/start/installation.rst

 The installation script assumes you are working in a virtualenv.
 Therefore, create a virtualenv.

-Please see below for specific installation instructions for your platform.
+Please see below for specific installation instructions for your platform, and then see the instructions for RabbitMQ.

 On Ubuntu
 =========